 ↑1 Note on the cloves: Two cloves is the right number.
 Cloves contain eugenol, an aromatic compound that is also a mild inhibitor of the enzymes that break down pectin in bean skins.
 More than two or three cloves risks slowing the softening of your beans.

-- Note
+-

 ↑2 Soaking rehydrates the beans and leaches out some of the oligosaccharides responsible for digestive discomfort.
 It also reduces cooking time significantly.

-↑3 Note A hard rolling boil agitates the beans physically, breaks their skins, and produces a cloudy, starchy broth with unevenly cooked beans — mushy outside, firm inside.
+↑3 A hard rolling boil agitates the beans physically, breaks their skins, and produces a cloudy, starchy broth with unevenly cooked beans — mushy outside, firm inside.
 A gentle simmer keeps them intact and cooks them evenly.

 ↑4 Note on older beans: Dried beans that have been sitting for over a year may take closer to 2 hours.
 There is no way to know the age of your beans from the package.
 If they are still firm at 1.5 hours, simply keep going.

-↑5 Note The traditional instruction to delay salting is sound, though the reason is more nuanced than commonly stated.
+↑5 The traditional instruction to delay salting is sound, though the reason is more nuanced than commonly stated.
 Salt itself does not toughen bean skins — in fact, brining beans in salted water before cooking can improve their texture.
 The real culprits are calcium and magnesium ions present in hard water, which bind to pectin in the bean skins and resist softening.
 Salt helps displace those ions.
 However, delaying salt until late in cooking remains a safe and reliable practice regardless of your water hardness.

 - La veille, mettez les mogettes dans un grand saladier et couvrez-les largement d’eau froide.
 Laissez tremper pendant 12 heures minimum.